GOP to party like its 2016 at Lincoln Days

 Greitens’ appearance tomorrow at Lincoln Days is drawing the most attention at this year’s gathering, which is taking place in Springfield.
 The event rotates every year between Springfield, Kansas City and St. Louis.

 U.S. Senator Roy Blunt, who grew up in the Springfield area, is hosting a breakfast Saturday morning.
-He was instrumental in arranging for two other senators to appear at this year’s Lincoln Days – Tom Tillis of North Carolina and James Lankford of neighboring Oklahoma, who is the keynote speaker Friday night.
+He was instrumental in arranging for two other senators to appear at this year’s Lincoln Days – Thom Tillis of North Carolina and James Lankford of neighboring Oklahoma, who is the keynote speaker Friday night.

 Graves, a former U.S. attorney and the brother of U.S. Representative Sam Graves of northwest Missouri, says Lincoln Days is a convention style gathering of activists who’ve been waiting to celebrate.